-It is Labor Day, a great national holiday, a day to celebrate the American worker, to celebrate the ordinary citizen.
+Today is Labor Day, a great national holiday, a day to celebrate the American worker, to celebrate the ordinary citizen.

-This day is meant to honor laborers, it is a day to honor work, it is meant to be a day of rest, repose and respite.
+This day is meant to honor laborers, it is a day to honor work.
+It is meant to be a day of rest, repose and respite.

 The last restaurant I worked in, they were open on Labor Day, they are open today.
 It will see ten maybe twelve thousand dollars in revenue, double the haul for an ordinary Monday.
-It will busy, all hands on deck, there will be forty staff members toiling away; cooking serving, cleaning.
+It will busy, all hands on deck, there will be forty staff members toiling away; cooking, serving, cleaning.

-Like most restaurants, that establishment sees ten percent profit or less on average, and the owners will not flinch at the prospect of ruining the holiday for forty people, to put about a thousand dollars in profits in the bank.
+Like most restaurants, that establishment sees ten percent profit or less on average, and the owners will not flinch at the prospect of ruining the holiday for forty people, to put about a thousand dollars in the bank.

 They will pretend that the staff should be happy to work, on such a busy day, happy…to earn a little extra money…never mind having the opportunity to relax and reflect with family and friends

-Well paid, well rested managers, and owners…I guess the world needs more of those, and while they are relaxing someone needs to be on task to pour their coffee, to serve their brunch and fuel their frolicking.
+Well paid, well rested managers, and owners…I guess the world needs more of those, and while they are relaxing someone needs to be on task to pour their coffee, to serve their brunch to fuel their frolicking.

 Happy Labor Day, you laborers!